-- To listen to the standard NOAA weather channels, turn the radio on, press the Bluetooth/2-Meter/Weather button until WX shows on the display.
-The telescopic whip antenna may need to be fully extended and in a vertical position to receive a station clearly. - 2.
-The channel number of the weather station is shown on the display.
+- To listen to the standard NOAA weather channels, turn the radio on, press the Band button until WX shows on the display.
+The telescopic whip antenna may need to be fully extended and in the "up" position to receive a station clearly. - 2) The channel number of the weather station is shown on the display.
 Pressing the Tuning Up or Down Buttons will toggle you through the seven programmed channels.
 There should be one or more weather service stations broadcasting in your local area.
 You will hear a report that is updated usually once or more per day for your area.
 If there is a severe weather or weather-related emergency, NOAA will update the weather broadcast more frequently.
 If there is a weather emergency, the NOAA will issue an alert tone.

-The WEATHER ALERT mode enables you to listen to your favorite AM or FM station, Auxiliary or Bluetooth device, 2-Meter Ham frequencies or turn the radio off, and still receive an alert signal warning you of a special emergency.
-There are three active WEATHER ALERT modes on the CCRadio 3.
+After locating and tuning in your weather station the radio can now be placed into WEATHER ALERT mode.
+The WEATHER ALERT mode enables you to listen to your favorite AM or FM station or turn the radio off, and still receive an alert signal warning you of a special emergency.
+There are three active WEATHER ALERT modes on the CCRadio 2.